kastenhq/kubestr/README.md

 ### To run an FIO test -
 - Run `./kubestr fio -s <storage class>`
+- Additional options like `--size` and `--fiofile` can be specified.

 ### To check a CSI drivers snapshot and restore capabilities -
 - Run `./kubestr csicheck -s <storage class> -v <volume snapshot class>`